snabbco/snabb/README.md

 bind does not require a length for the address type length, as it can work this out dynamically.

 uname returns a Lua table with the returned strings in it.
 Similarly getdents returns directory entries as a table.

-Some parameters are defined as enums rather than ints, which means that you use string names, eg fd:lseek(offset, "SEEK_SET").
-These are in the cases where there is a single value to be set, which cannot be combined with anything else, so not bitmap arguments.
-In a few cases both are provided, for example Linux adds socket flags as well as the normal enumerated types, so posix applications can use the enum as expected.
-Other string parameters are optionally available, such as "stdin", meaning the 0 file descriptor.
-And now, in a further improvement, flags are being parsed as strings, so you can write S.open(name, "creat, wronly, trunc").
-There is a slight inconsistency between these different methods, will clear up over time, I may remove the enums and replace with string parsing which is compatible.
+All functions that return multiple arguments return tables in general.

 The test cases are good examples until I do better documentation!